songster-sa/aws-sw-arch-associate-notes/readme.md

 - policies like - URL expiration, IP ranges, trusted signers
 - Diff with S3 signed url - S3 one is temporary and for direct access, created by IAM user
 - can also be used to authenticate users - via congnito user pool - but needs Lambda@Edge function = development effort
+- Use field level encryption in CloudFront to protect sensitive data for specific content

 ## Athena vs Macie
 - Athena